6.4.5.4 Political Payments from Foreign Countries

-Governments, organisations and wealthy individuals anywhere in the world can use money to influence what happens elsewhere; it can be classified as a political use of economic power (3.3.7.2).
-They can offer funding with varying degrees of transparency: US aid to Israel is overt, but Russia influence has been more secretive:
+Governments, organisations and wealthy individuals anywhere in the world can use money to influence what happens elsewhere.
+It can be classified as a political use of economic power, which is different in nature from the economic aims described earlier (3.3.7.2).
+American programmes of this nature are in the public domain, but Russia influence has been more secretive:

 ● As reported in a Guardian article, Tech giants face Congress as showdown over Russia election meddling looms, Facebook, Twitter and Google were all used as covert channels to influence the 2016 US Presidential election: “All three companies have admitted that Russian entities bought ads on their sites in an effort to skew the vote.”